Mig999/DiffusionModel/README.md

 ## Concept of the model

 This is a diffusion neuralnetwork.
 The way it is train is by applying white noise to an image with a small increment each time.
 The neuralnetwork will have the task of recuperate the original image without noise.
-When using it we simply provide a white noise image and the model will
+When using it we simply provide a white noise image and the model will remove the noise generating a new original image.

+Following the transformer architecture, this model uses time embedding to give the model the information of how much noise an image contain.
+This is done by applying a sinusoidal function to the image.
+This function can be visually understood with the following graph.

 ![Screenshot](./assets/time_embedding_graph.png)

+## Results

+The model was able to train quite quickly.
+It is able to generate patterns that are recognisable, but it doesn't define correctly the edges of the forms.
+The images are of a very low resolution, this is to speed the learning of the model.

+In any case, the images can be interpret as cats, but they are not sharp enough to be sure of it.
+This could be improve with a longer training period.
+The following image is an exaple of what the model can generate.

 <img src="./assets/Cat_result_1.png" width="400"/>